Bank Account Transfers

 Send money quickly to different bank accounts across multiple supported countries with DusuPay.
 The document below explains further.

-The currently supported payout bank channels are listed (to be updated from time to time).
-Test bank accounts are also described in section.
+The currently supported payout bank channels are listed here (to be updated from time to time).
+Test bank accounts are also described in this section.
 It's very important that you track the available balance on your PAYOUT wallet before initiating these transactions.

 The table below describes the request parameters that are used for the payout/disbursement request.
 Most/all will be collected from the paying customer.